Why Does EMDR Make You Tired? (And Why It Might Actually Be A Good Sign)

 Here’s what I want you to really take in; feeling tired after EMDR is a sign of integration, not damage.

 When trauma gets processed, your nervous system has to recalibrate.
-It's shifting from a state of chronic activation, where some part of you has been braced for danger, into something more settled.
+This nervous system recalibrating is part of the integration process and is essential for your healing journey, allowing your mind and body to fully process and settle after intense emotional work.
+It’s shifting from a state of chronic activation, where some part of you has been braced for danger, into something more settled.
 That shift is not always comfortable in the moment.
 Sometimes it feels like a slow exhale after holding your breath for a very long time.

 That’s the tiredness.
 It’s your body finally getting the signal that it doesn’t have to work so hard anymore.